resim-ai/ReCorReCt/README.md

-# ReCorReCtor
+# ReCorReCt

-A comprehensive text transformation system that automatically transforms "re" followed by any lowercase letter into "Re" followed by the uppercase version of that letter.
+A compReHensive text transformation system that automatically transforms "re" followed by any lowercase letter into "Re" followed by the uppercase version of that letter.
 Includes both a Chrome extension for web pages and git hooks for commit messages.

 ## What it does

-ReCorReCtor transforms text containing "re" followed by another letter, capitalizing both the "R" and the following letter:
+ReCorReCt transforms text containing "re" followed by another letter, capitalizing both the "R" and the following letter:

-- `research` → `ReSearch`
+- `ReSearch` → `ReSearch`
-- `return` → `ReTurn`
+- `ReTurn` → `ReTurn`
-- `really` → `ReAlly`
+- `ReAlly` → `ReAlly`
-- `corrections` → `corReCtions`
+- `corReCtions` → `corReCtions`
-- `regex` → `ReGex`
+- `ReGex` → `ReGex`
 - `develop` → `develop` (no change - doesn't contain "re" pattern)

 ## Components